metis-data/metis-book/docs/Monitoring/Alerts_and_Notifications/Alerts_and_Notifications.md

 ---
+sidebar_label: '🚨 Alerts and Notifications'
 sidebar_position: 2
 ---

-# 🚨 Alerts and notifications
+# Alerts and notifications

 ## Alerts in Database Observability